 One of our favorite Oldham County places to visit is Yew Dell Botanical Gardens.
-There really is more to see and do here than you realize.
+Their Winter Hours started on Tuesday, December 15th.
+This means admission is free!

 Yew Dell Botanical Gardens is located at 6220 Old LaGrange Road in Crestwood.
 They are currently re-open with some COVID-19 visitor guidelines in place.
 Please click HERE to learn more about the restrictions before visiting.
-The buildings are currently closed to visitors, but the restrooms are open.
 There are no programs scheduled for this time.
 For virtual programs, please see their website for more details.

 4. Children’s Playscapes – Located near the entrance to the gardens, is an area designed for children to make some outdoor music.
 We like to start and end at this area.
 Run through a bamboo tunnel or knock on a xylophone.
 Picnic tables are close by if you want to take a break here too.

 5. Photography – You’ll find it hard not to snap a photo while visiting the gardens.
 Whether you get a shot of your children running through the rows of trees in the Secret Garden or the tulips in bloom by the castle, you can spend quite a while capturing the beauty around the gardens.
 Let your kids become the photographer.
 Let them use your phone or grab one of your old digital cameras and let them take the shots!
 (Take a winter photo and come back during the other seasons to compare the scenery during the year.)

 6. Be Your Own Tour Guide – Families can certainly be their own tour guide during the visit.
 Grab a map at the entrance and make your way around the gardens.
 There are signs near some areas with QR codes to scan.
 Once scanned, you can learn more about the different buildings, trees, plants, history and more.